unforgettablexD/tennis_tracking/README.md

 <h3>How to run</h3>

 <p>This project requires compatible <b>GPU</b> to install tensorflow, you can run it on your local machine in case you have one or use <a href='https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwissLL5-MvxAhXwlYsKHbkBDEUQFnoECAMQAw&url=https%3A%2F%2Fcolab.research.google.com%2Fnotebooks%2F&usg=AOvVaw0eDNVclINNdlOuD-YTYiiB'>Google Colaboratory</a> with <b>Runtime Type</b> changed to <b>GPU</b>.</p>

-- [ ] Input videos have to be rallies of the game and shouldn't contain any <strong>commercials, breaks or spectators</strong>.

 <ol>
   <li>